 If you don’t know your league’s scoring system, use this version:

 Points Per Reception (PPR) Draft Kit

-Some of the terms you’ll need to be familiar with to use these kits, pulled from the VBR data source:
+Some of the terms you’ll need to be familiar with to use these kits, pulled from the VBR data source, are listed below:

 - POS: Position

 - VOR: Value Over Typical Replacement Player.
 Used to rank players across positions.
 Calculated by comparing players’ projected points to a “typical” replacement player at the same position (determined by VOR baseline values).
 For more info on how VOR is calculated, see here.

 - Points: Average projected points for a player across analysts